bloominstituteoftechnology/ML-Project-Proposal/PROPOSAL.md

 * Pros: could land me a job with a company like Time Warner / Turner / HBO; high personal interest in this topic
 * Cons: finding good data could prove very tricky; all these companies are secretive and I would have to use various press releases, articles, financial statements, and even deduction to try to find content deal pricings.
 * Other comments: Might work on this as a personal semi-data science project, but I'm concerned I won't be able to find enough reliable data for it to work as a full data science project.

+5.)
+Healthcare Data
+* Not a concrete idea, per se, but interested in healthcare data.
+I have not found an interesting topic on this subject yet, though.